ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 - `getItem(key) => any | Promise<any> | void`

-  This function will receive the key, i.e. the key of the model item being rehydrated, and should return the associated data from the persistence if it exists.
+  This function will receive the key, i.e. the key of the model property item being rehydrated, and should return the associated data from the persistence if it exists.
 It can alternatively return a `Promise` that resolves the data, or `undefined` if no persisted data was found.

 - `setItem(key, data) => void | Promise<void>`